 Accommodations in St. Croix vs. St. Thomas

-You can find affordable accommodations and high-end resorts on both St. Croix and St. Thomas, but St. Thomas offers a wider range of choices, from luxury resorts to economical hotels to intimate B&Bs to are and condos.
+You can find affordable accommodations and high-end resorts on both St. Croix and St. Thomas, but St. Thomas offers a wider range of choices, from luxury resorts to economical hotels to intimate B&Bs, condos, and family friendly options.

 Some of the top resorts in St. Thomas include all-inclusive resorts like the informal beachfront Bolongo Bay Beach Resort as well as the upscale Marriott’s Frenchman’s Cove.
 The Ritz-Carlton St. Thomas and Secret Harbor Beach Resort are other popular resorts in St. Thomas.